Doctor of Nursing Practice MWU Promo

 • On average, DNP degree holders earn more.
 According to the U.S. Bureau of Labor Statistics, they can earn between $126,480 - $187,220 per year (variance is based on region/experience and area of specialty).
 The U.S. Bureau of Labor Statistics is projecting a 45% growth in positions through 2030.

-• Most employers and leaders in the healthcare field believe that those who hold DNPs have a larger and more diverse skill set, especially in regard to leadership, evidence-based practice, critical thinking, and quality improvement (The State of DNP Education Booklet, 2022)
+• Most employers and leaders in the healthcare field believe that those who hold DNPs have a larger skill set, especially in regard to leadership, evidence-based practice, critical thinking, and quality improvement (The State of DNP Education Booklet, 2022)

-*The Doctor of Nursing Practice (D.N.P.), Master of Science in Nursing (M.S.N.)
-Nurse Leadership in Global Health, Master of Science in Nursing (M.S.N.) and Post-Graduate Certificate/Adult-Gerontology Nurse Practitioner programs at Midwestern University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+*The Doctor of Nursing Practice (D.N.P.) and Master of Science in Nursing (M.S.N.)/Adult-Gerontology Nurse Practitioner programs at Midwestern University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.